Talk to Our Law Firm If You Have Questions About Coverage

 Always carry current proof of insurance in your vehicle in case you’re stopped by a police officer – not having the mandated insurance minimums is a ticket-able offense, with a $500 fine and the loss of your driving privileges for sixty days.
 You also face up to one year in jail, depending on the circumstances, and must pay $500 to reinstate your driver’s license and vehicle registration in Massachusetts.
 It’s not worth the risk, especially if you get into an accident – your mandatory insurance will be what’s paying to take care of you.
 Massachusetts is a “no-fault” insurance state.

 As of January 1, 2018, amendments were made to 211 CMR 38.00 (“Coordination of Benefits”) that impact how health and auto insurance carriers handle vehicle accident-related medical bills.
 Here are the basics.
 Don’t hesitate to contact DiBella Law Offices, P.C., at (978) 327-5140 if you’re confused after a collision.
-We have offices in Boston, Methuen, and more to serve all of Massachusetts (and southern New Hampshire).
+We handle auto accident cases in Methuen, Burlington, Andover and Boston.
 Your initial consultation is free.

 Request Your Free Police Report